btuprotocol/BTU.js/documentation/BTU-Plugin.md

 ## Use

 ### Overview
 Once the dappbar is installed, a user's wallet will be connected automatically to the dappbar.
 (Or a validation request will be displayed if the user hasn't yet authorized the dappbar to connect to their wallet.)
-The relevant informations are saved in the sessionStorage object.
+The relevant information are saved in the sessionStorage object.

 ### Dappbar enabled